 Carthage College is a four-year private liberal arts college with a beautiful campus on the shores of Lake Michigan.
-It is home to 2,600 full-time undergraduate students and offere mai

-Michigan.
 It is home to 2,600 full-time undergraduate students and offers majors, minors, and concentrations in more than 50 areas of study.